 We develop to dedicated developer and staging servers.
 To prevent errors during development exposing user data, our developer servers do not contain live user data, only dummy data.
 Our source code is version controlled so we can track change history and audit who worked on individual pieces of code.

-If you find a security weakness in our site, we urge you to contact us privately before disclosing it publically - to give us the opportunity to fix it.
+If you find a security weakness in our site, we urge you to contact us privately before disclosing it publicly - to give us the opportunity to fix it.
 We are happy to give you public credit for such disclosures made responsibly in this manner, once a fix has been made available.